probably-not/starship/README.md

       - [x] Text
       - [ ] Binary
         - Check if encoding server sent data frames as binary is part of the standard
-        - If it is in the standard, Stargate should be able to encode the data frames as binary.
+        - If it is in the standard, Starship should be able to encode the data frames as binary.
       - [x] Pong
       - [x] Close
 - [ ] Extras